tonghe90/textspotter/README.md

         --thresholds-ms ==> corresponding thresholds of text region for multiscale inputs.
         --nms ==> nms threshold for testing
         --save-dir ==> the dir for save results in format of ICDAR2015 submition.

+One thing should be noted: the recognition results are achieved by comparing direct output with words in dictionary, which has about 90K lexicons.
+These lexicons don't contain any number and symbol.
+You can delete dictionary reference part and directly output recognition results.
 ```

 ## Citation